A young and growing population

 Zoreilles and tropical immigration

 Until a few years ago, Zoreilles were the most recent immigrants.
 Attracted by the "overpaid" civil service, the sun and the prospect of a different life, the metros have been pouring in since 1950.
 An estimated 10-15% of the island's inhabitants are Zoreilles, some of whom have been living here for decades, others just passing through for a few years.
-They are concentrated in the affluent beach region, nicknamed "Zoreil-land", and in Saint-Denis.
-Those born on Réunion, or Creoles with a Zoreille parent, are known as "Zoréoles".
+They are concentrated in the affluent beach region, nicknamed "Zoreil-land", as well as in Saint-Denis.
+Those born on Reunion Island, or Creoles with a Zoreille parent, are known as "Zoréoles".
 Today, in addition to civil servants, it's mainly young people from mainland France who have just graduated, mainly in the medical field, who come to settle here in search of something new for six months, a year or two years, but rarely more, resulting in a high turnover on the island.
-Also present are thirty-somethings, often oppressed by metropolitan urbanization and stress, who come to start a family on the island, to offer their offspring more simplicity and freedom in a breathtaking natural setting.
+Also present are thirty-somethings often oppressed by metropolitan urbanization and stress, who come to start a family on the island, to offer their offspring more simplicity and more freedom in a breathtaking natural setting.

 Shy regional immigration